Today: 10 April 2026

 Oklo Inc. shares rose 14.8% on Monday and were little changed in after-hours trading, as investors piled into advanced nuclear names after the U.S. Energy Department moved to expand domestic uranium enrichment.
 The stock closed at $89.34.

 The federal awards target high-assay low-enriched uranium, or HALEU — fuel enriched beyond the level used in most of today’s reactors — as well as standard low-enriched uranium, the department said.
 HALEU is uranium enriched between 5% and 20%, compared with about 5% for conventional reactor fuel.
-(Reuters)
+Reuters

 Why it matters now: fuel supply has become a constraint for many next-generation reactor designs and small modular reactors — a catch-all term for smaller units pitched as faster to deploy.
 Oklo has warned investors that its “powerhouses” are expected to rely on HALEU and that difficulty accessing HALEU or recycled fuel could hit its ability to manufacture fuel and produce power, a filing showed.
-1
+SEC filing

 The Energy Department said it awarded orders totaling $2.7 billion over 10 years to American Centrifuge Operating, General Matter and Orano Federal Services, with the contracts tied to milestones for enrichment services.
 It also awarded $28 million to Global Laser Enrichment, part-owned by Canadian uranium producer Cameco, to further its work on enrichment technology, the Reuters report said.